Bardiel & Cortensor Router

 5) Bardiel → Virtual Agent

-Finally, Bardiel sends a clean, agent-friendly response back to Virtual:
+Finally, Bardiel sends a clean, agent-friendly response back into Virtual.
+For example:

 The GAME agent uses this verdict to: